suhasjains/My-parallel-poisson/Readme.md

 * Red-Black Gauss-Seidel solver added.

 Things to do:
-* Parllelize Conjugate gradient solver.
+* Parllelize Bi-Conjugate Gradient STABilized solver.
 * Non-blocking communication is to be tested.
 * update report.pptx
 * Mesh importing package to be added